monoscope-tech/apitoolkit-landing/docs/sdks/databases/mongodb/index.md

 1. Run your application and perform several database operations

-2. Check your APItoolkit dashboard to see the incoming telemetry data
+2. Check your monoscope dashboard to see the incoming telemetry data

 3. Look for metrics such as:
    - Query execution time